criteo/knife-changelog/README.md

 - generate changelogs for some supermarket hosted cookbooks
 - generate changelogs for all git located cookbooks

-This plugin works in policyfile style repositories or classical repositories with a Berksfile
+This plugin works in policyfile style repositories

 ## Todos